-- Insulin.
+- 2) Insulin.
 Insulin will be treated as a prescription drug subject to a separate copay for each type prescribed. - 3) Brand Name Drugs.
 If the subscriber chooses a brand name drug when a bioequivalent generic drug is available, the subscriber is required to pay the standard copayment plus the difference between the cost of the brand name drug and the generic.
-Amounts above the copay that an individual elects to pay for a brand name instead of a generic drug will not be credited toward the out-of-pocket maximum.
+Amounts above the copay that an individual elects to pay for a brand name instead of a generic drug will not be credited toward the out-of-pocket maximum. - f.

-- 4) Special Coverage for "Grandfathered Diabetic Group".
-For insulin dependent diabetics who have been continuously enrolled for health coverage insured or administered by Blue Cross Blue Shield through the SEGIP since January 1, 1991 and who were identified as having used these supplies during the period January 1, 1991 through September 30, 1991 (herein the "Grandfathered Diabetic Group"), diabetic supplies are covered as follows: - Test tapes and syringes are covered at one hundred (100) percent for the greater of a thirty (30) day supply or one hundred (100) units when purchased with insulin. - 5) Special Coverage for Nicotine Replacement Therapies.
-There will be no copayment for formulary nicotine replacement therapies for employees and dependents who take the Health Assessment, opt-in for coaching, and are engaged in a plan-sponsored smoking cessation program, or other program as documented by the health coach. - f.
 Special Service networks.
 The following services must be received from special service network providers in order to be covered.
 All terms and conditions outlined in the Summary of Benefits apply. - 1) Mental health services inpatient or outpatient. - 2) Chemical dependency services inpatient and outpatient. - 3) Chiropractic services. - 4) Transplant coverage. - 5) Cardiac services. - 6) Home infusion therapy. - 7) Hospice. - g.
 Individuals whose permanent residence and principal work location are outside the State of Minnesota and outside of the service areas of the health plans participating in Advantage.
 If these individuals use the plan administrator's national preferred provider organization in their area, services will be covered at Benefit Level Two.
 If a national preferred provider is not available in their area, services will be covered at Benefit Level Two through any other provider available in their area.
 If the national preferred provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below.
-All terms and conditions outlined in the Summary of Benefits will apply. - h.
+All terms and conditions outlined in the Summary of Benefits will apply.

+- h.
 Children living with an ex-spouse outside the service area of the employee's plan administrator.
 Covered children living with former spouses outside the service area of the employee's plan administrator, and enrolled under this provision as of December 31, 2003, will be covered at Benefit Level Two benefits.
 If available, services must be provided by providers in the plan administrator's national preferred provider organization.
-If the national preferred provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below.
+If the national preferred provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below. - i.

-- i.
 Individuals whose permanent residence is outside the State of Minnesota and outside the service areas of the health plans participating in Advantage.
 (This category includes employees temporarily residing outside Minnesota on temporary assignment or paid leave (including sabbatical leaves) and all dependent children (including college students) and spouses living out of area.)
 The point of service (POS) benefit described below is available to these individuals.
 All terms and conditions outlined in the Summary of Benefits apply.
-This benefit is not available for services received within the service areas of the health plans participating in Advantage. - Deductible.
+This benefit is not available for services received within the service areas of the health plans participating in Advantage. - 1) Deductible.
 There is a three hundred fifty dollar (\$350) annual deductible per person, with a maximum deductible per family per year of seven hundred dollars (\$700). - 2) Coinsurance.
 After the deductible is satisfied, seventy percent (70%) coverage up to the plan out-of-pocket maximum designated below. - j.
 Lifetime maximums and non-prescription out-of-pocket maximums.
 Coverage under Advantage is not subject to a per person lifetime maximum.